slowernews/wisdom-tldr/README.md

 > *'Replace fear of unknown with curiosity.'*

-> *'Our fearlessness shall be our secret weapon. -- John Green'*
+> *'Our fearlessness shall be our secret weapon.' -- John Green*

 ===
 ###On past